knobs-dials/phplatex/README.md

 ## Caveats
 - Won't work on safe-mode PHP  (common enough on cheap shared hosting)
+- I cannot guarantee this is safe from a security standpoint -- in theory it's mostly fine, but TeX *is* a full-fledged language.
 - Fails on TeX that is more than one page.
   Should not bother you for most things that are inline.
   Sometimes-workaround: use \small or \footnotesize and a larger DPI setting.
   TODO: think about better fixes.
 - Image conversion can fail for very large images  (hence the DPI cap)
-- I cannot guarantee this is safe from a security standpoint -- in theory it's mostly fine, but TeX *is* a full-fledged language.
+- the relative tmp and images directories are a little awkward.
+But the alternative (having a configurable path, to e.g. share the cache) would involve more thinking of how that is exposed URL-wise

 ## Arguables